Your teen should help pay for college. For their own good.

 Even if you don’t have your teen save toward college as a middle schooler (we didn’t), Lieber recommends that “every high schooler should spend at least one summer, preferably lots of summers, working for someone who’s not a relative.”
 Younger teens can create jobs (most real jobs require kids to be 16), whether it’s babysitting, pet care businesses, or helping someone with technology tasks like moving photos from a phone to a computer.

-Ways for Teens to Help with Paying for College
+Ways for Teens to Help Pay for College

 Every family will determine cost expectations differently, but Lieber suggests, at a minimum, students cover personal expenses with a summer job and part-time campus job.
 If a student is taking a car to school, those associated costs should be on her, so she can decide if a car is worth it.